HMS Seadog: Construction and career

 HMS Seadog was a third-batch S-class submarine and was ordered by the British Admiralty on 2 April 1940.
 She was laid down in the Cammell Laird shipyard in Birkenhead on 31 December 1940 and was launched on 11 June 1942.
-On 22 September 1942, Seadog, under the command of Lieutenant Anthony Daniel, sailed to Holy Loch, where she was commissioned into the Royal Navy two days later.
+On 22 September 1942, Seadog, under the command of Lieutenant Anthony Daniell, sailed to Holy Loch, where she was commissioned into the Royal Navy two days later.
 The submarine was named after a term for old seasoned sailors; thus far, she has been the only ship to bear the name "Seadog".

 Between November 1942 and February 1943, Seadog conducted three patrols off Norway, protecting Arctic convoys to and from Northern Russia, but did not sight any potential targets.
 After her first patrol, the boat was commanded by Desmond Martin.
 Returning from these operations, the submarine docked in Ardrossan to have a 20 mm Oerlikon light anti-aircraft gun added aft of the conning tower and additional equipment installed.